Governor General's Medals in Architecture

 How to qualify

 Apply to the Royal Architectural Institute of Canada (RAIC).

 For eligibility criteria and further information on this prize, see the Royal Architectural Institute of Canada website.

 See the Royal Architectural Institute of Canada (RAIC) website.

 Who created this prize?

-This competition was established by Architecture Canada in collaboration with the Canada Council for the Arts in order to raise general public awareness of the cultural importance of architecture in our society and continue a tradition initiated by the Massey Medals in 1950.
+This competition was established by the Royal Architectural Institute of Canada in collaboration with the Canada Council for the Arts in order to raise general public awareness of the cultural importance of architecture in our society and continue a tradition initiated by the Massey Medals in 1950.